 Plenty of Fostoria and Cambridge glass, plus Tiffin, Morgantown, Fenton, Paden City, New Martinsville, Heisey, and Imperial, plus Perfumes, Cordials and lots more ...

-We specialize in American-made glass, from companies like Cambridge and Fostoria Glassware, although we do carry some good pieces made by other companies during the Depression years.
-You'll find those, along with a list of perfumes and atomizers on the Elegant Depression glass page.
+We specialize in American-made glass, from companies like Cambridge and Fostoria Glassware, although we do carry many good pieces made by other companies before, during and following the years of the Great Depression.
+You'll find those on the Elegant Depression glass page.

 We have posted several pages which are of an educational nature, to share some of the information we have accumulated, and also to help folks identify some glassware patterns and items in an easily accessed location.
 We hope these pages prove useful to you.

 We support a number of Museums dedicated to American-made glass and American Glass Manufacturers.
 We encourage all collectors to plan a visit to one or more of them and to support your favorite(s) with donations of your time as well as money or glass.

 While we deal primarily in American-made glass, here is a link to a wonderful web site that covers many European glass companies, including Murano, Czech, Scandanavian and English manufacturers.
 The site is Glass Encyclopaedia.